 geom_boxplot(), which makes boxplots that show the median and a measure of range in the data.
 Boxplots are generally pretty good at showing the spread of data.

-width, which controls how wide the jittered points go out from the center line.
+width, which controls how wide the jittered points span from the center line.
 This plot is much better than the boxplot since it shows the actual data, and not summaries like a boxplot does.
-When you have lots of data points however, it isn’t very good.
+However, it is not very good when you have lots of data points.

 geom_violin(), which shows a density distribution like